AdamCavaliere/Producer-Repo/sentinel/README.md

 * Sentinel check should fail due to the lack of a tag with `Name`
 * If this doesn't work check the previous steps
 * After a successful plan and check failure, delete this manually created sentinel policy and policy set
+* You will now shift into the VCS management of Sentinel policies in tfe

 ## Use a workspace to apply and manage Sentinel policies via VCS
 * Go to the `sentinel_policies` workspace